-My research focuses on moral emotions, interpersonal relationships, respect for oneself and others, and building community and belonging.
-Academically, I am particularly drawn to critical social and moral philosophy, moral phenomenology, and social epistemology.
+My research focuses on moral emotions, interpersonal relationships, respect for oneself and others, and the building of community and belonging.
+Academically, I am drawn to liberation philosophy and social epistemology.

-Whatever I’m doing in the practice of research is nothing new—many people, cultures, and contexts have already shown us different ways of seeing and knowing the world.
-Long been said and preached, in "moral philosophy"!
-All I’m doing is re-emphasizing when it’s needed or repeating when it helps us make sense of things.
-I’m always trying to learn, unlearn, and relearn, hoping to contribute to a world, with courage, where we can all find joy...atleast for me to find joy, hope, love...
+Whatever I do in the practice of research and community conversations is not new—many people, cultures, and contexts have already shown us different ways of seeing and knowing the world.
+These have long been spoken about and debated in “moral philosophy.”
+All I am doing is re-emphasizing when it is needed or repeating when it helps us make sense of things.
+Trying my best to learn, unlearn, and relearn—hoping to contribute to a world of courage, where we can all find joy… or at least, where I may find joy, hope, and love.

 ಹೆಣ್ಣುಮಕ್ಕಳ ಶಿಕ್ಷಣದಲ್ಲಿ ನಂಬಿಕೆ ಇಟ್ಟಿದ್ದಕ್ಕಾಗಿ ಮತ್ತು ಅಡೆತಡೆಗಳನ್ನು ಲೆಕ್ಕಿಸದೆ ನನಗೆ ಶಿಕ್ಷಣ ನೀಡಿದ ನನ್ನ ತಾಯಿಗೆ ಗೌರವ ಮತ್ತು ಕೃತಜ್ಞತೆಗಳು!